 Featured snippets are essentially ‘position zero’ on Google.
 The Google Assistant voice recognition device will very often read the snippets of your queries out first.
 Featured snippets are pieces of information that Google provides so that you don’t have to click through to the website to find the information yourself.
 They are often from a website that Google deems as the most valuable to the search query.
 Once you’re on page 1 of the SERP, you only need to make minor changes to your SEO strategy to be in with a chance to get into the featured snippet box.

-Did you know that around 75% of voice search results rank in the top three positions on the SERP.
+Did you know that around 75% of voice search results rank in the top three positions on the SERP?

 When we search queries using voice recognition, we tend to ask for more information from the search.
 For example, you’re more likely to ask where, why or how something works.
 This is incredibly useful for your SEO because longer queries mean that your website will appear for more specific queries.
 Verbs and nouns are also more common in voice search, so it’s a good idea to work these words into your content.
-Consumers ask the device a question and you’ve got to answer it.
+Consumers ask the device a question and your content has to answer it.

 Thanks for reading today’s blog regarding voice search and its effects on SEO.
 If you’d like any more information or you’ve got any questions please don’t hesitate to contact us.